 Like any form of digital marketing, success with Pay Per Call requires implementing the right combination of winning factors while avoiding pitfalls and mistakes.
-There are various do's and don'ts in Pay Per Call that impact the success of a given campaign, and they can apply differently to individual companies and even individual campaigns.
-What works in one niche for one type of campaign isn't broadly applicable to all Pay Per Call campaigns your brand may run.
-So, in order to feel more confident with your Pay Per Call marketing, consider the following do's and don'ts for each separate campaign.
+There are various do’s and don’ts in Pay Per Call that impact the success of a given campaign.
+They can apply differently to individual companies and even individual campaigns.
+What works in one niche for one type of campaign isn’t broadly applicable to all Pay Per Call campaigns your brand may run.
+So, in order to feel more confident with your Pay Per Call marketing, consider the following do’s and don’ts for each separate campaign.

 Do – Track Keyword Performance

 One of the primary factors in getting the phone ringing is ensuring that customers actually see your phone number.
 Just like other online content, Pay Per Call content should be SEO optimized with the right keywords to ensure the right consumer sees it at the right time.
 Finding the right keywords requires analysis, so it is important to track how the different keywords you’ve chosen are performing in your campaign.
 Remember that keywords which work to drive traffic to your blog are most likely not going to work to drive people to your Pay Per Call campaign content.

 Read More: How Many Keywords Are Too Many Keywords?

 The biggest mistake any brand can make in Pay Per Call is treating it like something that is built once and never touched again.
 Consumer needs will change and their online behaviors will change.
 The content that once generating thousands of phone calls could wither if consumer behaviors change.
 Maybe they are no longer surfing the web the same way, or have veered away from social media.
 Whatever the case, it is important to continually analyze what is and is not working in your broader Pay Per Call campaign so you can react and adjust.
 The overarching goal is to continue providing your customers with the best information upfront and superior service when they call on the phone.